AllGray/AllGray.github.io/source/index.html.md

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/33.jpg)

 The tiny wheel potentiometers are very important for regulating the screen’s backlight and dimming the sound volume.
 The potentiometers have B102 written on their back indicating that they have 1Kohm of resistance (10 * 10^2 ohms).

-<aside class="warning">Important: You have two of these included in your kit</aside>
+<aside class="notice">You have two of these included in your kit</aside>

 ## resistors

 Standard passive two-terminal electronic components that implement electrical resistance as a circuit element.
 The resistors are used in MAKERbuino for all sorts of important tasks like adjusting signal levels and regulating current flow.
 There’s three types of resistors used in the MAKERbuino kit.
 Every resistor’s resistance is measured in ohms.
 You can determine the resistance of a resistor by using color code - reading a set of colored rings on the resistor.
 If you already don’t know all this stuff by heart, here is a useful table for using the resistor color code:

 ![image](https://raw.githubusercontent.com/AllGray/slate/master/images/34.jpg)